gusdepaula/test/README.md

   Tools like Selenium, Postman, and Cypress are used for manual testing.

 - **What is unit testing, and why is it important?**
-  Unit testing tests individual components or functions to ensure they work as expected, reducing bugs early in development.
+  Unit testing involves testing individual components, services, or functions in isolation to ensure they behave as expected.

+  It is important because:
+  - It detects bugs early, reducing costs in later stages.
+  - It ensures code reliability when making updates.
+  - It helps maintainability and improves developer confidence.
+  - In Angular, Jasmine and Karma are commonly used for unit tests, with TestBed providing a way to configure and test Angular modules.

 - **What is the primary purpose of integration testing?**
   Integration testing checks how different modules or components work together.